-With compelling visuals that span multiple seasons, a swelling, majestically cinematic score paired with an intriguing voiceover, the book trailer for Ruta Sepetys’ Salt to the Sea does a terrific job of setting the tone of the novel without giving away too much of the plot.
+With compelling visuals that span multiple seasons, a swelling, majestically cinematic score paired with an intriguing voiceover, the book vid for Ruta Sepetys’ Salt to the Sea does a terrific job of setting the tone of the novel without giving away too much of the plot.
 How many movie trailers can say the same?

 Out of all of the YA book trailers on this list, this trailer for Jacqueline Wilson’s Lily Alone might be the one that’s closest to a real movie trailer.
 The only difference is that movie trailer editors include all of these scenes because they have a large amount of footage to select from.
 In this trailer, which is also one of the most-viewed of all time, the book trailer creators wove in clips from larger scenes that don’t exist.
 The filmmakers behind the book trailer for Lily Alone should be recognized for going so far above and beyond for this project.
 The vast majority of movie-goers probably could not tell that this isn’t a movie trailer.

 The trailer for A Book of Spirits & Thieves might be the only straight fantasy book trailer on this list.
 Which is strange given the popularity of Tolkien’s Lord of the Rings and Hobbit films.
 Not to mention the highly cinematic HBO show Game of Thrones.
 This book trailer focuses on a rather simple, yet purely fantastic element of the novel: transportation between two worlds.